oconnor663/jacko.io/posts/snooze.md

     // `join!` runs both arms concurrently, but the `maybe` keyword means
     // it doesn't wait for this arm to finish.
 I don't love that this reads
     // as "maybe async", though.
 It's really "maybe <future>", where
     // <future> is an `async` block.
-Room for improvement in the syntax... maybe async {
+Room for improvement in the syntax? maybe async {
         loop {
             tokio::time::sleep(Duration::from_millis(5)).await;